Governed by Sound Reason and True Religion: Production

 "Governed by Sound Reason and True Religion" was shot in August–September 2013 in conjunction with the first episode of the second season, "Nature Under Constraint and Vexed", like the first two episodes of season 1 which were filmed together.
 Scenes at the Birdwatchers' hideout were filmed in an uninhabited house located near the Toronto Zoo.
 The set for Cosima's laboratory was built on a soundstage, but its design was partly based on the actual architecture of the building used to film exterior shots of the DYAD facilities.

 In the episode, Sarah and Helena are revealed to be mirror-image twins—that is, identical twins in which one twin's entire anatomy is reversed, including their internal organs, so that each twin appears to be a "mirror image" of the other.
 Manson discovered the phenomenon while researching for the first season and decided to incorporate it into the plot to "make the science realistic in surprising ways".
 Fawcett said that the writers decided that Alison should learn that Donnie is her monitor—a fact revealed to the audience at the climax of the first season—in this episode since they intended "to reveal the mystery through the eyes of the character rather than let the audience in on things that the characters don't know".
-They thought that to prolong Alison's ignorance of the fact would make her character "look dumb".
+They thought that prolonging Alison's ignorance of the fact would make her character "look dumb".
 The episode's title is taken from a quote from Francis Bacon's philosophical work Novum Organum: "Only let the human race recover that right over nature which belongs to it by divine bequest; the exercise thereof will be governed by sound reason and true religion."